galaxor/neutron/README.md

 Currently, only a simple memory backend is available.
 Nothing is saved on disk, everything is destroyed when the server is shut down.

 Writing a backend is just a matter of implementing the necessary functions.
 You can read the [`memory` backend](https://github.com/emersion/neutron/tree/master/backend/memory) to understand how to do that.
+Docs for the backend are available here: https://godoc.org/github.com/emersion/neutron/backend#Backend

 ## License